-Typically, users tap the standard Share button in your app when they want to print something.
+Typically, users tap the standard Action button in your app when they want to print something.
 When they choose the Print item in the view that appears, they can then select a printer, set available printing options, and tap the Print button to start the job.
-On iPhone, this view appears in an action sheet that slides up from the bottom of the screen; on iPad, the view appears in a popover that emerges from the button.

 Users can check on the print job they requested in the Print Center app, which is a background system app that is available only while a print job is in progress.
 In Print Center, users can view the current print queue, get details about a specific print job, and even cancel the job.

 You can support basic printing in your app with comparatively little additional code (to learn about adding print support to your code, see Drawing and Printing Guide for iOS).
 To ensure that users appreciate the printing experience in your app, follow these guidelines:

 Use the system-provided Action button.
 Users are familiar with the meaning and behavior of this button, so it’s a good idea to use it when possible.
 The main exception to this is if your app does not contain a toolbar or navigation bar.
 When this is the case, you need to design a custom print button that can appear in the main UI of your app, because the Action button can only be used in a toolbar or navigation bar.

 Display the Print item when printing is a primary function in the current context.
 If printing is inappropriate in the current context, or if users are not likely to want to print, don’t include the Print item in the view revealed by the Action button.